THE MALDON DISTRICT offers a wide range of places to visit and activities to enjoy at any time of year.

 Maldon's Market Hill is lined with more timber-framed buildings including the old workhouse and leads steeply down to Fullbridge at the crossing of the River Chelmer.
 This area was once a thriving port and Maldon's wharves were kept busy unloading ships laden with timber and other materials.
 It is also the home of the old Maldon railway station building which has survived despite the railway being closed in 1964.
 At the end of Station Road, you will find the Combined Military Services Museum containing a large collection of weapons, armoury, and other displays.

-If you are interested in knowing more about Maldon's heritage, make sure you pay a visit to the Maldon Museum In The Park housed in the former park keeper's lodge by the main gates to Promenade Park.
+If you are interested in knowing more about Maldon's heritage, make sure you pay a visit to the Maldon Museum In The Park, housed in the former park keeper's lodge by the main gates to Promenade Park.
 The displays show the social and industrial history of Maldon during the past two hundred years.

 Looking for somewhere to stay?
 There is a wide choice of accomodation in the Maldon District - why not try:

-Telephone 01621 860629
+Telephone 01621 854695

 Where can I park my motorhome in Maldon?